MELASMA AND HYPERPIGMENTATION

 - Hypothyroidism (low levels of circulating thyroid hormone)

-Melasma commonly arises in healthy, non-pregnant adults.
+Melasma also commonly arises in healthy, non-pregnant adults.
 Lifelong sun exposure causes deposition of pigment within the dermis and this often persists long term

 Management of melasma will be on-going and starts with you: